 I used both Wilton’s Violet and AmeriColor’s violet to test whether they fade differently.
 I colored a small amount of Satin Ice fondant.
 (I specify the fondant brand because I didn’t test to see if different fondants react with the color differently and fade differently.)
 The Wilton (on the left) is more of a true purple while the AmeriColor (right) is more of a periwinkle with a strong blue appearance.

-I then added 1/4 teaspoon baking powder to 14 grams of each color (a much higher ratio than that recommended by Flour Confections) and left the remaining purple unaltered.
+I then added 1/4 teaspoon baking soda to 14 grams of each color (a much higher ratio than that recommended by Flour Confections) and left the remaining purple unaltered.

 To ensure that the fondant would dry evenly, I rolled each piece to the same thickness using my KitchenAid pasta attachment.

 The baking soda didn’t change the Wilton color at all at this point, but as soon as I kneaded the baking soda into the AmeriColor purple, the most fascinating thing happened!
 The AmeriColor turned from a periwinkle into a true purple.
 I couldn’t believe it!